-Bring Your Own Device allows students, parents, staff and guests to integrate the utilization of technology devices at specified times during the instructional day to enhance the learning experience.
+Bring Your Own Device allows students, parents, staff and guests to utilize technology devices at specified times during the instructional day to enhance the learning experience subject to requirements set out in the district's network security standards.
 Examples of the types of technology which can be used are Windows laptops/tablets, Mac laptops, Android tablets, and iPads.
+More information about the BYOD program as well as minimum device specifications for those that are considering purchasing a device can be found at https://digital.dadeschools.net.

 Possession of a cellular telephone is not a violation of the Code of Student Conduct (COSC).
 However, the possession of a cellular telephone which disrupts the educational process; the use of the cellular telephone during school hours; and the possession or use of a cellular telephone which disrupts or interferes with the safety-to-life issue for students being transported on a MDCPS school bus, would be a violation of the COSC.
 Therefore, students may not make or receive phone calls and/or text messages during the school day.
 Should an emergency occur where a parent wishes to speak to their child, an administrator must be contacted.